 Nelly Tuikong is the founder of Pauline Cosmetics, a Kenya-based beauty company which produces a range of products such as lipstick, eye shadow and makeup brushes that retail throughout the country.

 Tuikong is one of the businesspeople featured in How we made it in Africa: The book, which tells the stories of 25 entrepreneurs who've built thriving businesses.
-(Pre-order now for a discounted price of $9.95 or subscribe to our mailing list for a 10% discount voucher emailed to you on the launch date.)

 What business achievement are you most proud of?

 I'm proud of having built a local cosmetics brand that is competing neck and neck with international companies in the market.
 Right now I can walk into a beauty shop and my stand is right next to the giants – it is so incredible.